IAKOBVS/jstring/README.md

 Some headers may need to be explicitly included since they rely on POSIX.

 ## Disclaimer:
 Some of the code are licensed under LGPL.
 You can define JSTR\_USE\_LGPL as 0 or use ./remove-lgpl to exclude the LGPL code. jstr\_ty, jstrl\_ty must be initialized with zeros.

 ```
 jstr_ty j = JSTR_INIT;
 ```

 ## Error handling:
 JSTR\_ERR is returned as error.
 The programmer is expected to check the return value and handle the error.
 When a memory error is encountered, all related resources will be freed by the function in which the error occured.
 Use jstr\_err\(\) to print the error message or jstr\_errdie\(\) to also exit.
 When debugging, you may want to define JSTR\_PANIC as 1 to automatically call jstr\_errdie\(\) on errors.

-## Function affixes:
+## Naming conventions
+### Functions:
 - \*\_mem\*\(\): the string need not be nul-terminated.
 - \*\_len\(\): take the length of the string.
 - \*str\*\_len\(\): the string must be nul-termimated.
 The size is only used to save a strlen\(\).